 Dallas is a somewhat small city located in the state of Oregon.
 With a population of 15,277 people and four constituent neighborhoods, Dallas is the 37th largest community in Oregon.

-Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dallas is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dallas who work in office and administrative support (18.32%), sales jobs (10.94%), and healthcare (6.30%).
+There are especially a lot of people living in Dallas who work in office and administrative support (19.64%), sales jobs (10.50%), and healthcare (6.90%).

-In terms of college education, Dallas is nearly on par with the US average for all cities of 21.84%: 17.13% of adults 25 and older in Dallas have a bachelor's degree or advanced degree.
+The percentage of adults in Dallas who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Dallas have a bachelor's degree or advanced degree.

 The people who call Dallas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dallas residents report their race to be White, followed by Native American.
-Important ancestries of people in Dallas include English, Irish, Norwegian, and Swedish.
+The greatest number of Dallas residents report their race to be White, followed by Asian.
+Important ancestries of people in Dallas include English, Irish, European, and Swedish.

 The most common language spoken in Dallas is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Korean.